Italy: Mafia boss Giovanni Brusca's release causes stir | DW | 01.06.2021

 Dubbed the "people-slayer," Brusca, 64, was arrested in 1996, four years after the attack that killed Falcone, his wife and three policemen.

-Brusca has reportedly confessed his role in over 100 murders carried out in the 1980s and 1990s, including the death of a 14-year-old boy, Giuseppe Di Matteo, the son of a mafia informant who was allegedly killed and dissolved in acid.
+Brusca has reportedly confessed his role in more than 100 murders carried out in the 1980s and 1990s, including the death of a 14-year-old boy, Giuseppe Di Matteo, the son of a Mafia informant who was allegedly killed and dissolved in acid.

 "He has collaborated with justice only to get the benefits, it was not a personal, intimate choice," Rosaria Costa, the widow of a policeman who died in the Falcone bombing, told daily newspaper Corriere della Sera.